akshaykrisn/nexpense/README.md

 ## Instructions to use your own spreadsheet

-- Follow this guide to create your own API keys
+- Follow this guide to create your own API keys.
 > https://github.com/edaxe/nexpense/blob/main/release/1.png
+- Add the keys to /lib/google_sheets_api.dart